 Since 2018, we’ve worked to help hundreds of partners enable their users to purchase crypto without leaving their apps.
 These years of experience have taught us a thing or two about what works best across a broad range of applications.

-By the end of this article, you’ll have a better idea of what integration types we offer, the features of each type, and our recommended types - as well as some video examples of each one in the wild.
+By the end of this article, you’ll have a better idea of what integration types we offer, the features of each type, and our recommended types, as well as some visual examples of each one in the wild.

 Hopefully, this knowledge will help you make the best decision for yourself and your customers.
 Let’s get started!